 As you put each of these tips into practice don’t expect to all of a sudden have the self-confidence of Lady Gaga.
 What you’ll have instead is the beginnings of the new, confident you who is emerging from the ashes of the end of your marriage.

-I’m Dr. Karen Finn, a divorce coach and advisor helping people just like you who are struggling with getting through their divorce.
+I’m Dr. Karen Finn, a divorce and personal life coach helping people just like you who are struggling with getting through their divorce.
 You can join my newsletter list for free weekly advice.
 And, if you’re ready, you can take the first step toward working with me as your personal coach by scheduling a private consultation.